ISY-Project-Groep-Nr1/BestBoard-Framework/README.md

 All drawables are drawn relative to this element.
 Only one BestCanvas can exist at a time, having a second one in your layers results in a crash.

 ## Style
 Style is an interface responsible for the visuals of the framework.<br>
-This includes, drawing panels, drawing text, background color, choosing fonts and drawing buttons.
+This includes drawing panels, drawing text, background color, choosing fonts and drawing buttons.

 #### Font
 Some styles need different sizes of fonts than other styles.